document.lastModified :

 Field Probe Pre-amplifier

 It is a member of a class of receive antenna systems using non-resonant and therefore broadband antennas.
-Included in this are the Hybrid Antenna System which uses a similar PreampA electronics and the Loop-over-Earth and Beverage "Traveling Wave" antenna types as well as short dipoles.
+Included in this are the Hybrid Antenna System which uses a similar PreampA electronics for the Loop-over-Earth and Beverage "Traveling Wave" antenna types as well as the Single Antenna receive system.

 High Impedance Field Probe pre-amplifier Board.